Your questions answered

 This will mean that we can focus on ensuring support is accessible to others who are in need and vulnerable.

-In addition in a lot of areas of the City Community Groups are helping residents with their shopping if they are unable to get it themselves.
-There is a map which will identify if there are any groups in your area that you could contact.
+In addition in a lot of the City, Community Groups are helping residents with their shopping if they are unable to get it themselves.
+Here is a map which will identify if there are any groups in your area that you could contact.

 If you are unable to find a group in your area you can contact: 08085 834333

 I have a medical condition which makes me extremely vulnerable to COVID-19 (Coronavirus) and have been receiving food parcels as part of Operation Shield.
 When will this stop?

 Following the Government's announcement, Operation Shield will come to an end on 31 July 2020.

 Find out more about what this means and what support continues to be available in Coventry: Operation Shield Support Service's next steps.